-Although loving parents do their best to teach children proper dental hygiene, the number of youngsters who get cavities or suffer tooth decay remains concerning.
+All parents do their best to teach children proper dental hygiene.
+Yet, the number of youngsters who get cavities or suffer tooth decay remains concerning.
 Many children between 5 and 11 years old and not a few adolescents have at least one untreated instance of tooth decay.
-Lovett Dental Cinco Ranch offers affordable dental care for the entire family.
+Part of the reason for this is that children often develop anxiety about visiting the dentist, making it a challenge to instill positive dental habits and monitor oral health.
+This is why it’s so important that young children are exposed early to getting dental exams.
+This ensures that they are familiar with the process and thus less fearful.
+Finding the right family dentist is the key.
+Lovett Dental Cinco Ranch offers affordable general dental care for the entire family.

 At Lovett Dental Cinco Ranch, our staff of professionals believes every child’s smile is precious.
 That’s why we work diligently to deliver family dentistry services to help parents prevent cavities and tooth decay.
 While Texas families are usually aware that sugary treats and snacks are viewed as leading causes of cavities, having a detailed understanding of how cavities form and knowing the not-so-obvious signs of decay could save a child’s smile.
 We hope this overview of cavity formation and recognition proves valuable.